mfloto/courier/README.md

 - [x] Add DOCKERFILE and docker-compose
 - [x] Adjust docker-compose to point to image on dockerhub
 - [ ] Use scratch image (Requires certificates to be copied to image.
-Maybe copy the ca-certificates from the rust image?)
+Maybe copy the ca-certificates.crt from the rust image?)
 - [ ] Configure CI
 - [ ] Clean up code
 - [ ] Add logging